8.8 cm Flak 18/36/37/41: Second generation: Flak 41

-As early as 1939 the Luftwaffe asked for newer weapons with an even better performance, to address the problems of defending against attack by high-flying aircraft.
+As early as 1939 the Luftwaffe asked for newer weapons with even better performance, to address the problems of defending against attack by high-flying aircraft.
 Rheinmetall responded with a new 88 mm design with a longer cartridge and a longer barrel.

 A prototype was ready in early 1941 leading to the designation 8.8 cm Flak 41.
 The new gun fired a 9.4 kg shell at a muzzle velocity of 1,000 m/s (3,280 ft/s), giving it an effective ceiling of 11300 m and a maximum of 14700 m, which General der Flakartillerie Otto Wilhelm von Renz said to be "almost equal to the 128-mm."
-It featured a lower silhouette on its turntable mounting than did the 8.8-cm Flak 18/36/37 on its pedestal mounting.
+It featured a lower silhouette on its turntable mounting than did the 8.8 cm Flak 18/36/37 on its pedestal mounting.
 The barrel was at first a three-section one with a length of 74 calibers, and then redesigned to dual-section with a length of 72 calibers.
 Improvements in reloading raised the firing rate, with 20 to 25 rounds a minute being quoted.

-Because of problems in service, the guns were almost exclusively used in Germany where they could be properly maintained and serviced.
+Later, the guns were almost exclusively used in Germany where they could be properly maintained and serviced.
 The Flak 41 had the disadvantage of complexity, and was prone to problems with ammunition, empty cases often jamming on extraction.
 Because of the high cost and complexity of this weapon, the Germans manufactured relatively few of them, 556 in all.
-The first deliveries were made in March 1943 and, as of August 1944, only 157 were fielded; with 318 in January 1945.
+The first deliveries were made in early 1943 and, as of August 1944, only 157 were fielded; with 318 in January 1945.

 Given very low production numbers and ongoing problems with the Flak 41, attempts were made to install the Flak 41 barrel onto other guns' chassis.
 During 1942 tests were made using the Flak 41 barrel and Flak 37 chassis but these identified that the chassis could not take the strain even when strengthened.
 Work then continued using a Flak 37 barrel re-chambered for the Flak 41 round and with a muzzle brake.
 After other parts were strengthened this functioned as desired.
 The resulting piece was 74 calibers long (78 with the muzzle brake).
 Problems with the multi-part barrel construction of the Flak 37 were encountered and a new barrel based on the monoblock construction of the Flak 18 was designed.
 Production was cancelled after approximately only 13 units were built as the resources required to build these were similar to those needed to produce a true Flak 41 and those were simply no longer available at the time.

 A further attempt was made to use a Flak 41 barrel on an existing mount from the 10.5 cm FlaK 39.
 The resulting unit outperformed the 105 mm original and was called the 8.8 cm Flak 39/41.
 However, production did not take place as no Flak 41 barrels were available.